mmancip/TiledViz/TVConnections/README_Frontend.md

 Must install docker on each node, build and copy mageainvidia (for example) image on each node (or pull a Xvnc system from a hub).

+Build mageia docker (used in TiledTest scripts) for example.
+* Copy some authorized keys to your frontend in TVConnections/mageianvidia/ssh (to make secure tunneling of vnc stream)
+* Build container :
+  docker build -t mageianvidia -f TVConnections/mageianvidia/Dockerfile .

 Singularity :
 Change rights with X launch on nodes /etc/pam.d/xserver